Definition of Profit and Loss Accounting

 Explanation

-Profit and loss accounting is a financial statement that summarizes all costs, revenue and expenses incurred during the financial period.
-It is one of the major components of financial statements that every public company issues quarterly or yearly, along with other two statements like balance sheet and cash flow statements.
+Profit and loss accounting is a financial statement that summarizes all costs, revenue, and expenses incurred during the financial period.
+It is one of the major components of financial statements that every public company issues quarterly or yearly, along with other statements like balance sheets and cash flow statements.
 This statement calculates and quantifies the value of profit or loss earned by the business during a period and hence is the most commonly used financial statement.
-Profit and loss statements provide useful information regarding the top and bottom lines of the organisation.
-It starts with the entry of revenue which is known as the top line and subtracts the expenses like the cost of goods sold, tax expenses, operating expenses, interest expenses and other extraordinary expenses.
-The difference between both is known as the bottom line or the net income of the organisation.
+Profit and loss statements provide useful information regarding the top and bottom lines of the organization.
+It starts with the entry of revenue, known as the top line.
+It subtracts expenses like the cost of goods sold, tax, operating, interest, and other extraordinary expenses.
+The difference between both is known as the organization’s bottom line or net income.

-It is quite important to have a comparison between income statements of different accounting periods as the change in operating cost, research and development expenses, revenues and net earnings over time is more useful instead of studying and analysing single year figures.
-Profit and loss accounting is said to be one of the most important tools for monitoring an organisation’s financial health.
-It depicts the organisation’s realized profits and losses for an accounting period by comparing the company’s total revenue with the total cost and expenses.
+It is quite important to compare income statements of different accounting periods.
+The change in operating costs, research and development expenses, revenues, and net earnings over time is more useful than studying and analyzing single-year figures.
+Profit and loss accounting is one of the most important tools for monitoring an organization’s financial health.
+It depicts the organization’s realized profits and losses for an accounting period by comparing its total revenue with the total cost and expenses.
 Intra and inter-firm comparisons can help stakeholders monitor the company’s ability to increase profits by increasing the revenue or decreasing costs.
-Investors, accountants, and analysts study the profit and loss accounts to scrutinise the company’s debt financing and cash flow.
+Investors, accountants, and analysts study the profit and loss accounts to scrutinize the company’s debt financing and cash flow.
 Depending upon the applicable GAAP, companies are required to prepare and present their Profit and Loss Accounting statement.

 The main components of a profit and loss account are: